 “She brings a lot of fire and that spreads to the other players,” senior outside hitter Taylor Galloway said.

 White believes her teammates are also capable of providing that same type of spark.

-White also said her injured hand, which was wrapped in a cast on Wednesday is “fine” and “doesn’t hurt right now.”
+White also said her injured hand, which was wrapped in a cast on Wednesday, is doing fine.